soapbox-pub/rebased/docs/Differences-in-MastodonAPI-Responses.md

 ## Timelines

 Adding the parameter `with_muted=true` to the timeline queries will also return activities by muted (not by blocked!) users.

+## Statuses

+Has these additional fields under the 'pleroma' object:

+- `local`: true if the post was made on the local instance.